Community Music Space

 • Maintain appropriate professional relationships with students and families

-• Private lessons with CMS students outside of CMS are prohibited
+• Private lessons with CMS students outside of CMS are prohibited unless approved by administration

 • Avoid personal relationships that could compromise professionalism